sparkflows/sparkflows-docs/docs/databricks/user-guide/reading-tables.rst

 Read Databricks Tables
 ======================

-Fire Insights enables users to read from and write to Databricks tables by using the Read Databricks Table processor.
+Sparkflows enables users to read from and write to Databricks tables by using the Read Databricks Table processor.

 This document explains the detailed steps required to read Databricks Tables.